-The individual departments in the regions plan their supervisory activities on the basis of a twofold risk philosophy: Firstly, the inherent risk that the industry represents.
+Firstly, the Head office are making a risk evaluation on the inherent risk that the industry represents.
 Secondly, the concrete risk that the individual establishment represents based on any history of non-compliance and ability/willingness to comply with regulations.